aerobatic/markdown-content/docs/auth.md

+# Authentication

 Aerobatic has built-in support for requiring users to login via OAuth with a number of popular providers including Facebook, GitHub, Google, Twitter, Yammer, Instagram, and Salesforce.
 Once authenticated your app can make API calls to the provider on behalf of the logged user.
 The platform takes care of all the plumbing of integrating with the provider making it very simple to authenticate users of your app.

 ## OAuth Flows
 In a web application there are two basic approaches that can be implemented: the web server flow (also called explicit OAuth) and the client flow (implicit OAuth).
 With explicit OAuth, the server initiates the handshake passing along the client ID and secret to the provider then storing the access token that is passed back once the user has granted permission.
 The client flow works much the same, but as the name implies, JavaScript running in the browser is responsible for both initiating the auth hanshake and storing the token.
 A good high level overview can be found [here](http://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified).

 Apps running on the Aerobatic platform can utilize either approach, however for the implicit client flow, you have to write the code yourself (or use a client library).
 The explicit server style is considered the more secure approach and is the one that is baked into the Aerobatic platform requring hardly any code to enable.

 ## Implementation Steps
 * In the settings for your app in the dashboard click OAuth and select your desired provider from the drop down.
 * Register your application with the provider.
 The appendix below provides links to the pages where you can register your app.
 * For the __callback URL__ enter:

 ```
 http://<your_app_name>.aerobaticapp.com/_auth/callback
 ```

 * Copy the client key and secret and paste them into the corresponding fields in the Aerobatic dashboard.
 * For simulator mode you need to register a second app with the oAuth provider, this time with a callback URL of:

 ```
 http://<your_app_name>--dev.aerobaticapp.com/_auth/callback